josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 #### Nested templates & structural directives

-`NgFor` is a structural directive, meaning that it applies to a nested `<ng-template>`.
+`NgFor` is a structural directive, meaning that it applies to a nested `ng-template` element.
 That is, the template:

 ```html
 <div *ngFor="let user of users">